 Sony’s metering is generally very reliable, and I rarely needed to adjust the exposure compensation to any great extent.
 The firm’s JPEG colour output is ever-improving too, with the A7 IV’s standard Creative Look giving generally attractive results.
 But it can still be let down by the Auto White Balance, which has a habit of over-neutralising subjects that should have a dominant colour, and I generally preferred using a preset instead.

 Even then, colours can almost invariably be improved by tweaks in an app such Snapseed before sharing them on your phone.
-I certainly wouldn’t rely on its ability to produce excellent JPEGs in the same way as brands such as Fujifilm and Olympus, but I suspect the vast majority of users will normally shoot in raw, anyway.
+I certainly wouldn’t rely on its ability to produce excellent JPEGs in the same way as brands such as Fujifilm and Olympus, but I suspect that most users will normally shoot in raw, anyway.

 As for the raw image quality, there’s no obvious penalty for the increased resolution.
 The A7 IV gives really excellent images at low ISO settings, and while detail rendition noticeably deteriorates at ISO settings of 1600 or above, I’d still quite happily hike the sensitivity up to ISO 25,600 if necessary to get the shot.